 This one is a goodie and incredibly effective for increasing your SEO online!

 Before you upload any images on to your website platform always rename them from their original name, such as IMG_5549.jpg.
 This description says nothing to search engines, all they understand this image is a jpg image.

 But if you rename it to “natalie-faith-web-designs.jpg” for example, search engines will understand what your image is saying.
 In turn, search engines will link your image names and your website keywords together and increase your websites overall rankings.
 Wonderful, right?

 And if it’s an original image that you or a photographer has taken, then search engines will love you even more (as mentioned above).

-Just make sure the new name is relevant to the image or website page it will be presented on.
+Just make sure the new name is relevant to the image or website page it will be presented on, and not packed full of keywords either.
 If in doubt, use your business name every time.

 After this blog post I hope you now understand the importance of your website images and how they can help you gain more SEO, with minimal work.
 If you need help with this, please book in an SEO Strategy session with me so I can fix this for you.

 If you liked this blog post and want to learn more great tips for getting your business online and all things websites and SEO.
 Check out my other blog posts, subscribe to my emails or join me on Instagram for more value-packed posts on these subjects.